MikeDigitize/flickr/README.md

 ### To test

 Run `npm test` to test in Chrome, Firefox, IE10 and IE9 (haven't upgraded my IE10 yet because it has more accurate IE9 emulation than IE11 and above!)
+Caveat: Slower machines may struggle opening up multiple browsers at once and completing all tests so if you get any errors consider editing the `gulpfile` and running the test against one or two at a time.

 ### Notes